paul-shuvro/Ray-Runner/README.md

 # 🎮 Ray-Runner

-Ray-Runner is a fast-paced, browser-based JavaScript runner game built using **HTML5 Canvas** and **vanilla JavaScript**.
-The player controls a runner who must dodge obstacles, react quickly, and survive as long as possible while the game speed gradually increases.
+Ray-Runner is a fast-paced, browser-based runner game built with HTML5 Canvas and vanilla JavaScript, designed for smooth, real-time performance.
+Players control a runner who must continuously evade incoming obstacles, relying on precise timing and rapid decision-making.
+The game dynamically increases in speed and difficulty over time, delivering an intense and progressively challenging gameplay experience that rewards skill and reaction speed.

 This project demonstrates core game development concepts such as animation loops, collision detection, keyboard input handling, and efficient canvas rendering.